Phulchand Prithvi Raj

 Phulchand Prithvi Raj (September 13, 1931 – February 27, 2016) was an Indian American physician and anesthesiologist specializing in interventional pain management.
-His name is synonymous with regional anesthesia and interventional pain management including development of multiple training programs, training of thousands of individual physicians, numerous publications, and organization of interventional pain management as a distinct specialty.
-Some felt his passing created a void in interventional pain management across the globe.
+His name is associated with regional anesthesia and interventional pain management, including development of multiple training programs, training of thousands of individual physicians, numerous publications, and organization of interventional pain management as a distinct specialty.
+Some felt his death created a void in interventional pain management across the globe.
 Some of his major contributions during his career involved the development and implementation of regional anesthesia and interventional pain management.

 Personal background

-Phulchand Prithvi Raj Borundia was born September 13, 1931 in Bagri Sajjanpur, a small village approximately 100 miles west of Jaipur, Jaipur State, princely state of British India from 1128 to 1948, now the state of Rajasthan, India.
+Phulchand Prithvi Raj Borundia was born September 13, 1931, in Bagri Sajjanpur, a small village approximately 100 miles west of Jaipur, Jaipur State, princely state of British India from 1128 to 1948, now the state of Rajasthan, India.
 His parents were Badani Bai (mother) and Phool Chandji Borundia (father).

 During the pursuit of orthopedic surgery training, he met and married his Susan Martin, who was training as a nurse, in Darlington in 1963.
 She also became his working partner professionally.
 They had 3 children together named Mark, Maya, and Sarah.
 He had 7 grandchildren named Saijal, Cameron, Devi, Christopher, Brevin, Colin, and Enzo.
 After retirement in 2003, he and his wife lived in Cincinnati, Ohio.